seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 *EloquentUserProvider* requires an instance of *HasherContract* for password cheking, and *Eloquent* model class.
 Then we wrap an instance of our provider into *Guard* class to use advantages such of methods as `check()`, `guest()`, `user()` and so one.

 Ok, but where to put all of this code?
-In `app/Providers` directory there already exists one service provider for this puprose `AuthServiceProvider`.
+In `app/Providers` directory there already exists one service provider for this purpose `AuthServiceProvider`.
 Let's update it's boot method with our code:

 {% highlight php %}